italia/spid-cie-oidc-django/README.md

 ###  Endpoints

 #### .well-known/openid-federation
-Where the Entity Configuration is. `?format=json` will release a json for debug purpose.
+Where the Entity Configuration can be downloaded. `?format=json` will release a json for debug purpose.
 A prefix can be configured in global settings file with parameter `OIDC_PREFIX`.

 Available for trust anchors, providers and relying parties.